In Sickness and in Health: Series 2 (1986)

 In series two, Carmel McSharry became a permanent member of the cast playing Mrs Hollingbery, a gossipy, Catholic pensioner who lives in the flat upstairs.
 She did make an appearance in the first series but this was very low-key, and she had not been named as Mrs Hollingbery either yet.
 Alf and Mrs Hollingbery don't get on at first but later become close.
 The roles of the Johnsons increased, and several recurring characters were added including Mr Rabinsky (a tightfisted Jew), Mr Kittel (Renu Setna) a Muslim shopkeeper, Winston's cousin, and the milkman.
 Alf's crazy former neighbour Min Reed (Patricia Hayes) also returns for one episode, along with her sister Gwenneth (Irene Handl).

 Christmas Special (1986)

 Series 3 (1987)

 During the third series, Rita divorces Mike and moves back to London to marry a doctor (although Una Stubbs did not appear in the show after series two).
 Eamonn Walker also left at the end of series three.
 Three characters from the 1970s Till Death Us Do Part also made a comeback - Mrs. Carey and her henpecked husband Wally (Pat Coombs and Hugh Lloyd, although Wally was now named Harry).
-Min also returns for a appearance, along with her sister Gwenneth who makes her second and final appearance in the series, as Handl passed away later that year.
+Min also returns for an appearance, along with her sister Gwenneth who makes her second and final appearance in the series, as Handl died later that year.